BurtonBarnes/individual-project/README.md

 # Steps to Reproduce
 1) Clone this repository
-2) Ensure an .env file is in the repo
+2) Ensure an .csv file is in the repo
 3) Put the data in  the file containing the cloned repo
 4) Run notebook